Surgical options for facet disease

-Before deciding which procedure is appropriate for your needs, you should consult your physician about the cause of your facet disease and the treatment options available to you.
-In order to make a confident decision about your treatment, take a moment to research the possible benefits and risks of the surgical options available.
+Before deciding which procedure is appropriate for your needs, you should consult your doctor about the cause of your facet disease and the treatment options available to you.
+In order to make a confident decision about your treatment, take a moment to research the possible benefits and risks of the surgical options available to you.
+For any questions or concerns regarding facet disease surgery, contact the spine care experts at Laser Spine Institute.

 Open spine surgery for facet disease